zeeguu/CHI18-Paper/data/README.txt

 The contents of this folder:

-chi18_dataset_anon_2018-01-15.sql.zip
--- MySQL dump of dataset used for reporting in the paper
+-- MySQL dump of dataset used for reporting in the paper chi18_dataset_anon_2018-01-15.sql.zip

-chi18_dataset_query_examples.md
--- examples of queries that can be run on the dataset
+-- Examples of queries that can be run on the dataset chi18_dataset_query_examples.md

-user-evaluation--complete-answers.htm
--- the user feedback exported to html
+-- User feedback exported to html user-evaluation--complete-answers.htm

-teacher-interview.txt
--- transcript of an interview with the teacher of the class about the usage of the system in his class
+-- Transcript of interview with the teacher of the class about the usage of the system teacher-interview.txt

-feedback-to-the-teacher.txt
--- feedback that the students provided to the teacher about the system
+-- Feedback that the students provided to the teacher about the system feedback-to-the-teacher.txt